Operation Mincemeat: Technical considerations; strategic approval

 Montagu and Cholmondeley gave consideration to the location of the corpse's delivery.
 It had long been assumed by the pair that the western coast of Spain would be the ideal location.
 Early in the planning they investigated the possibility of Portuguese and French coasts, but rejected those in favour of Huelva on the coast of southern Spain, after advice was taken from the Hydrographer of the Navy regarding the tides and currents best suited to ensure the body landed where it was wanted.
 Montagu later outlined that the choice of Huelva was also made because "there was a very active German agent ... who had excellent contacts with certain Spaniards, both officials and others".
 The agent – Adolf Clauss, a member of the Abwehr – was the son of the German consul, and operated under the cover of an agriculture technician; he was an efficient and effective operative.
 Huelva was also chosen because the British vice-consul in the city, Francis Haselden, was "a reliable and helpful man" who could be relied upon, according to Montagu.

-The body was supposed to be the victim of an aeroplane crash, and it was decided that to try to simulate the accident at sea using flares and other devices could be too risky and open to discovery.
+The body was supposed to be the victim of an aeroplane crash, and it was decided that trying to simulate the accident at sea using flares and other devices could be too risky and open to discovery.
 After seaplanes and surface ships were dismissed as being problematic, a submarine was chosen as the method of delivering the corpse to the region.
 To transport the body by submarine, it needed to be contained within the body of the boat, as any externally mounted container would have to be built with a skin so thick it would alter the level of the waterline.
 The canister needed to remain airtight and keep the corpse as fresh as possible through its journey.
 Spilsbury provided the medical requirements and Cholmondeley contacted Charles Fraser-Smith of the Ministry of Supply to produce the container, which was labelled "Handle with care: optical instruments".